Tutorial | Governance basics#

 2. For the project template, select the Dataiku Standard template.

-Dataiku screenshot of the dialog for governing a project.
+Dataiku screenshot of the modal for configuring Govern project settings.

 Tip

-• The Govern node syncs Dataiku items (such as projects, models, bundles, and GenAI items) from connected Dataiku nodes.
-You can’t delete them from the Govern node itself because they originate from other nodes.
+• The Govern node syncs the metadata of Dataiku items (such as projects, models, bundles, and GenAI items) from connected Dataiku nodes.
+These items are the actual assets built by teams of data scientists, engineers, and analysts.

-2. Find your version of the Governance Basics project, and click on its name to open your first governed item.
+3. Find your version of the Governance Basics project, and click on its name to open your first capital “G” Govern item, in this case, a Govern project.

 Dataiku screenshot of the dialog for deleting a Govern project.